US ecommerce sales are forecasted to cross $1T for the first time ever in 2022.

 Customer segmentation means accurately and dynamically grouping similar demographics, so you can market your products more precisely (like by men and women, Gen Z and Millennial).
-And channel-centric means using data about those segments to shape specific strategies for TikTok, email, or direct mail according to those customer groups.
+And channel-centric means using data about those segments to shape specific strategies for TikTok, sales email, or direct mail according to those customer groups.

 For instance, Pittsburgh-based small business Urbanä uses Instagram to engage a wider audience with humor.
 But they launch new products early for superfans in a private Facebook group called “The Boob Crew.”
 This strategy has kept their best customers engaged for years (while growing that customer base).

 Here are some ways to spice up your marketing strategy and increase demand for your product by targeting a wider audience.